Guide Article

 Raleigh / Wake County

-City of Raleigh Homebuyer Assistance: Raleigh’s official program pages (updated May 2026) list a Traditional Homebuyer Assistance max of $45,000 and an Enhanced (targeted‑area) option up to $60,000.
+City of Raleigh Homebuyer Assistance: Official city pages (updated Jun 2026) list a Traditional Homebuyer Assistance max of $45,000 and an Enhanced (targeted‑area) option up to $60,000.
 Programs are deferred, zero‑interest loans and require income limits and homebuyer education.
 See the City of Raleigh guide: City of Raleigh — Homebuyer Assistance.

 Greensboro / Guilford County

-Greensboro Homebuyer Assistance: Greensboro administers forgivable/deferred second‑loan options; typical program caps recently run up to $25,000 (with some programs/bonuses up to $30,000 in reinvestment areas or for public‑service workers).
+Greensboro Homebuyer Assistance: Greensboro administers forgivable/deferred second‑loan options; program caps commonly run up to $25,000 (with some bonuses — e.g., an extra $5,000 — in designated reinvestment areas or for qualifying public‑service workers).
 Check Greensboro’s program PDF and contact Neighborhood Development for current rules.
 Greensboro Homebuyer Assistance (PDF).

 Additional Information:

-- FHA Loans: FHA remains a common low‑down‑payment option (typically 3.5% down at commonly cited credit thresholds); lender overlays and underwriting still apply — consult lenders for personal guidance.
+• FHA Loans: FHA remains a common low‑down‑payment option (typically 3.5% down at commonly cited credit thresholds); lender overlays and underwriting still apply — consult official FHA guidance at HUD/FHA and your lender for details.

 North Carolina programs emphasize flexible DPA and targeted local partnerships — funds are limited and program terms change.
 Use the links above and speak with an NCHFA‑approved lender or city program administrator to confirm current limits and availability.